 Medicare savings accounts are meant to give people who have Medicare help with their deductible, as well as more control over how much they spend on healthcare.
 The deductibles on these plans are much higher than comparable plans.
 On the other hand, MSAs guarantee a significant, tax-free deposit toward your deductible every year.

-If you’re considering a Medicare savings account, you may want to speak to a financial planner or call the Medicare helpline (1-800-633-4227) to see if one is right for you.
+If you’re considering a Medicare savings account, you may want to speak to a financial planner or call Medicare directly(800-633-4227) to see if one is right for you.